I run across the yard, the evening dew soaking through my socks. I clutch a bleeding hand to my chest.

-When I crash through Haymitch's door, staggering through his home's front hallway, I dive towards the only illumination in the entire house.
-A small, lantern of light blooming from the kitchen.
-He's sitting alone at the kitchen table a half-empty bottle of white liquor in one fist, his knife in the other.
-Drunk as a skunk.
+I crash through Haymitch's front door, then stagger towards the only illumination in the entire house.
+He is sitting alone at the kitchen table a half-empty bottle of white liquor in one fist, his knife in the other.

-"I'll admit, it was easier for the boy.
+"I'll admit," Haymitch starts, "it was easier for the boy.
 He was here before I could snap the seal on a bottle.
 Begging me for another chance to go in.
 But what can you say?"
-He mocks me in slurs, mimicking my voice. "'Take his place, Haymitch, because all things being equal, I'd rather Peeta had a crack at the rest of his life than you?'"
+He mimics my voice: "Take his place, Haymitch, because all things being equal, I'd rather Peeta had a crack at the rest of his life than you?"

 "Very true," says Haymitch.
 "And since last time I tried to keep you alive... seems like I'm obligated to save the boy this time."

-"That's another good point," I say, wiping my nose and taking another long drink from the bottle.
+"That's another good point," I say, taking a long drink from the bottle.

 "Peeta's argument is that since I chose you, I now owe him.
 Anything he wants.
-And what he wants is the chance to go in again to protect you," Haymitch says.
+And what he wants is the chance to go in again to protect you."

-I knew it.
-In this way, Peeta's not hard to predict.
-While I was wallowing around on the floor of that cellar, thinking of myself, he was here, thinking only of me.
-Shame isn't a strong enough word for what I feel.
+I knew that.
+Peeta is predictable.
+While I was wallowing away on the floor of that cellar, thinking of myself, he was here, thinking only of me.
+Shame is not a strong enough word for what I feel.

 "You could live a hundred lifetimes and not deserve him, you know," Haymitch says.

-"Yeah, yeah," I say, but that thought hung up on my mind.
+"Yeah, yeah," I say, but the thought hangs over me.
 It has always been there.
-How could a person accept something they don't deserve?
-How could said person, gain enough to actually deserve them?
-I didn't want to let Haymitch see how this effected me and I continue on talking without pause, "No question, he's the superior one in this trio.
+How could a person accept something they do not deserve?
+"No question, he's the superior one in this trio.
 So, what are you going to do?"

-I had been hoping he would give me advice to answer my own questions, but I guess that's Haymitch for you, no help at all.
-"I don't know," he sighs.
+"I don't know," he says.
 "Go back in with you maybe, if I can.
 If my name's drawn at the reaping, it won't matter.
 He'll just volunteer to take my place."